jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Work for something because it is good, not just because it stands a chance to succeed.
+It is impossible to experience one's death objectively and still carry a tune.
-- Václav Havel
+- Woody Allen

-Updated on: [8/19/2022]
+Updated on: [8/20/2022]
 <!-- #quoteEnd -->
 </pre>